 I was so excited to see my friend, Dr. Donald Richey, featured in the news recently.
 For those of you who don’t know, Dr. Richey is the founder of the “Brighter Days” foundation, and is also on the Cinco Vidas Medical Advisory Panel.
-He was kind enough to write a foreword to my book, When Cancer Hits, where you can find more information on him and his foundation.

 I have personally attended one of Dr. Richey’s much-needed workshops and was blown away by the response from the beautiful patients that needed the information so badly on how to deal with all the side effects on their hair, skin, and nails.
 I am so proud of Dr. Richey and his mission.

 In this recent article, Chico News & Review talked about Dr. Richey’s accomplishments with Brighter Days.
 If you’re going through cancer treatments and you’d like some help for skin conditions or makeup tricks, check out his website for more information.

 Helping People with Side Effects on the Skin

 During cancer treatments, oncologists can focus so much on getting rid of the tumor and getting rid of the cancer that they can forget about the other ways that the patient is affected by both the illness and the treatment.
 Some of the most serious and difficult side effects are those on the hair, skin, and nails.

 Dr. Richey started Brighter Days seven years ago, and today the all-volunteer organization supports patients in seven cities and three states.
 The goal is to bring together a dermatologist and cancer patients for one session each month in these various locations.
 During the session, the dermatologist shares tips for addressing side effects of cancer treatments, then lets the patients share their frustrations and possible solutions with one another.